negue/meme-box/README.md

 ### Future, if you want to help open a PR :)
 * [ ] Change media options by triggered variables (e.g. different style, or something)
+* [ ] Stats per commands / media / or something last cheerer and so on
 * [ ] more to be added :)

 ## Based on this Template: